TheLonerD/shifterdx/DeusEx/Readme.txt

 	there are a few substitutions that have been made, e.g. instead of Soy Food NPCs will be given Beans.

+	 - The TNM Medical Bots will now be replaced by Shifter's Medical Bots.
+	This will allow you to replace existing augmentations as well as upgrading them using an existing augmentation cannister and a medbot;
+	the latter feature was already present in TNM and was the reason for a specialized Medbot for the mod.

 	v1.8.1: